Abbas Noyan

 Abbas Noyan (عباس نویان) is an ethnic Hazara politician.

-He is Afghanistan's ambassador to Sweden, from the Islamic Republic that fell in August 2021 to the Taliban.
+He was Afghanistan's ambassador to Sweden from 2019 to 2024.
+He stepped down at the end of 2024 at the request of the Swedish government.
 Previously he served as a Member of Parliament to Wolesi Jirga, the lower house, representing the people of Kabul province from 2005 to 2010.

 In 2005, he ranked seventh among candidates from Kabul province, quickly rising to one of the most prominent and active representatives at the Wolesi Jirga.

 During his tenure, he advocated for women's rights, education for all, a responsive and accountable government, and a strong rule of law.
 Noyan has worked across ethnic and sectarian divides in representing his constituents, and sought to bridge those divides by establishing a multi-ethnic political party.

 Early life and education

 Abbas Noyan hails from Turkman Valley of Parwan province and grew up in Kabul.
 He was born into a politically active family; his father Haji Saleh Mohammad Khan was one of the elders of Hazaras and served as a Member of Parliament during Dawood Shah's reign.
 Abbas Noyan became politically active while still in high school, fighting against systematic discrimination of minority groups and for a responsive and accountable government for all.
 For his peaceful political protests, he was briefly imprisoned, suspended from school, and dispatched to serve his mandatory military service in the Asmar district of Kunar province, one of the most dangerous parts of the country.

 Abbas Noyan went on to study civil engineering at Polytechnic Institute.
 His classmates included Ahmad Shah Masood and Gulbuddin Hekmatyar.